Automattic/vip-go-node/src/server/README.md

 # VIP GO HTTP server usage
 ## Initialization
 In order to use a VIP Go HTTP server, you need to initialize it with a request handler.
-The request handler contains the rooting of your server and is used handle requests on your server
+The request handler contains the rooting of your server and is used to handle requests on your server

 The HTTP server supports an `express` app or a `custom` handler.
-A custom handler is a function taking two arguments (req and res), executed against any request, and should respond to the client's request.
+A custom handler is a function taking two arguments (req and res), executed against every request, and sends a reponse to the client.

 The usage with a custom handler is as follows: